kernelsauce/turbo/README.md

 <b>Asynchronous event based Lua Web server</b>

-Currently being developed as a Lua alternative to NodeJS / Tornado and all the other event servers out there
+Currently being developed as a Lua alternative to NodeJS / Tornado and all the other event servers out there.

-Author: John Abrahamsen <JhnAbrhmsn@gmail.com>
+Author: John Abrahamsen <JhnAbrhmsn@gmail.com> with inspiration from the Tornado web server.

 <b>Example usage:</b>